 Unfortunately, we can't help pay existing loans through LendingClub, mortgages, auto loans, or student loans.

-To see which creditors can be paid with a debt consolidation loan through LendingClub, continue your application and add your creditors' names.
+To see which creditors can be paid with a balance transfer loan through LendingClub, continue your application and add your creditors' names.

 If your creditor isn't showing up and you've tried all our tips, it's possible they're not currently in our payment network.
 We're always working to improve our network and hope to include additional creditors in the future.